 I am a highly interdisciplinary researcher in AI.
-Currently, I work as a Postdoctoral Fellow at Inria Sophia-Antipolis within the 3IA Côte d'Azur Institute, where I am a member of the Wimmics and Hyper-Agents groups.
+Currently, I work as a postdoc at King's College London as part of the HASP lab and as an associate researcher at Inria Sophia-Antipolis, where I am a member of the Wimmics and Hyper-Agents groups.

 My background is multidisciplinary, built on a PhD in Computer Science from King's College London, a Master's in Cognitive Science from the University of Edinburgh, and a Bachelor's in Philosophy from the West University of Timisoara.
 Broadly, my areas of specialisation in AI include multi-agent systems, agent based modelling, and knowledge representation and reasoning.